 This system is well established in Korea, but it does involve risks.
 For example, an owner may simply decide that a foreigner is in no position to fight for the chunseh, and there have been cases where ownership of a property changed during the contract period.
 You can reduce the risk by having your employer agree to pay the chunseh.

 The most common housing arrangement for non-Korean residents is a combination of the wolseh (monthly rent system) and the chunseh (key money system).
 Usually, the higher the chunseh, the lower the wolseh you will be required to pay.

 This is a popular option, but you should of course be careful in choosing roommates, and each person’s financial responsibilities should be spelled out in advance.

 Several universities, including Yonsei, Ewha, Seoul, Hanyang and Konkuk universities, have dormitory accommodation available.
-In addition, the Korea Research Foundation runs an International House for foreign students.
+In addition, the National Research Foundation of Korea runs an International House for foreign students.
 Sometimes these dormitories can accommodate foreign instructors, although usually they accommodate only their own faculty.